dpwe/audfprint/README.md

 Uses docopt, see http://docopt.org , get https://github.com/docopt/docopt or "pip install docopt"

+Also uses numpy and scipy, which need to be installed, e.g. "pip install numpy", "pip install scipy".

+Parallel processing relies on joblib module (and multiprocessing module), which are likely already installed.

 Based on Matlab prototype, http://www.ee.columbia.edu/~dpwe/resources/matlab/audfprint/ .
 This python code will actually read and use databases created by the Matlab code (version 0.90 upwards).

 Usage